Can Creatine Increase Testosterone? (Explained)

 This is the only study to date that has looked at creatine's impact on DHT.

-In the second and third studies, 20 active, healthy young men were randomly assigned to one of two groups.
+In two more studies, 20 active, healthy young men were randomly assigned to one of two groups.
 (4, 5)

 The creatine group in each study showed a substantial rise in testosterone after ingesting 20 grams/day for 1 week, while the placebo group experienced no change.
 In the first trial, the rise was 0.57 ng/ml (57 ng/dl), while in the second, it was 1.5 ng/mL (150 ng/dl).